TomNisbet/sap-plus/docs/_docs/ref-250-clock-reset-problem.md

 excerpt: "Clock and Reset interactions in SAP computers"
 ---

 The [WaveDrom timing diagram](https://wavedrom.com/) below shows the system reset sequence.
-In this example, the program at address 0 is starts with an OUT instruction.
+In this example, the program at address 0 starts with an OUT instruction.

 [![reset timing](../../assets/images/timing-reset.png "Timing of the reset condition")](../../assets/images/timing-reset.png)